Welcome

 Taillon Fire Protection Inc. is a Fire Sprinkler company that has been set up to install, maintain, inspect, alter, repair and provide 24-hour emergency services for any and all types of fire sprinkler systems and related components in South Eastern Ontario.
 Taillon Fire is solely owned and operated by Journeyman Troy Taillon.

-Operating from its office located at 68 Hillcrest Avenue in Kingston, Ontario since June 23, 2010, Taillon Fire was established to serve all building structures in the commercial, residential, industrial, and institutional sectors, which have, or need, a fire sprinkler system.
+Operating from its office located in Kingston, Ontario since June 2010, Taillon Fire was established to serve all building structures in the commercial, residential, industrial, and institutional sectors, which have, or need, a fire sprinkler system.
 The creation of this business ensures local choice for building owners.
 Taillon Fire Protection Inc. is a Fire Sprinkler company that has been set up to install, maintain, inspect, alter, repair, and provide 24-hour emergency services for any and all types of fire sprinkler systems and related components in the Kingston and surrounding areas.
-Taillon Fire is solely owned and operated by Journeyman Troy Taillon, who is recognized in the industry for his work with fire pumps and fire hydrants.
+Taillon Fire is solely owned and operated by Journeyman Troy Taillon, who is recognized in the industry for his work with fire pumps and fire fprinkler systems.

 The automatic fire sprinkler was invented in 1874 by Henry S. Parmelee of Newhaven, Connecticut, to protect his piano factory, in response to exorbitantly high insurance rates, and patented it as what he called the “automatic fire extinguisher”.
 This system relied on solder, that melted in a fire, to plug holes in what would otherwise be open pipes configured along the ceiling area, to which the original patented manual sprinkler system was based on, only with open perforated pipes instead.